hyper10203/flowsense/README.md

 - Workflows
 - Window titles

-Everything is indexed locally.

 ---

 ### Local-first

 Your activity stays on your computer.
 FlowSense doesn't require an account or a cloud service.
 The only external requests are optional AI calls that you explicitly configure.
+(I hate orgs invading our privacy and data for their use and income)

 ---